 “Does he know where you work?
 Hmm?
 He doesn’t seem interested in purchasing any products.
 What am I asking?
 You don’t even know if you had sex with him.”
 She lightly kicked Tessa’s side with the toe of her shoe to warn her, “Here he comes.”

-The “guy,” who still was not called by name, played it cooled with a delicate smile.
+The guy with no name played it cooled with a delicate smile.
 He carried himself like a trained athlete, not someone who had been up half the night.
 Joelle watched with suspicious delight.
 He took a bigger step to greet Joelle, as if had attained his final destination.

 “Can you please tell me if Tessa is working this morning, and if she is, where I might find her?”
 He said, his head poised for an invisible pillow, and then his eyes shifted to her feet.

 “Huh?”
 Joelle said.
 “I don’t know.”
-The morning’s events unfolded at an alarming rate for a Saturday, her rate of speech incongruous to her thoughts.
+The morning’s events unfolded at an alarming rate for a Saturday.

 A click, click, click invaded her morning daydream.
 It was Bianca’s heels forecasting doom, or at the very least, her presence.